 2. Visit National Civil Rights Museum

 Visiting Memphis, Tennessee, and discussing things to do in Memphis, National Civil Rights Museum should be an essential priority.
 The place is housed in the Lorraine Motel, where Martin Luther King Jr. was assassinated on April 4, 1968.
 To understand the civil rights movement, the museum contains multimedia presentations.

 You will be guided through five centuries of history with the help of 260 artifacts, more than 40 films, oral histories, interactive media, and listening posts.
 You will see essential artifacts in the movement, such as a Greyhound bus ridden by Freedom Riders.

-Overall the whole museum experience will be surreal and moving and will help you understand the civil rights movement much better.
+Overall the whole museum experience will be surreal and moving and help you understand the civil rights movement much better.

 The place is located south of downtown Memphis in the South Main District and is open every day except Tuesday and Wednesday from 9 a.m. to 5 p.m.
-The ticket price for the National Civil Rights Museum is $17 for adults, $15 for seniors and students, $14 for kids between the ages of 5 and 17, and free for children 4 and younger.
+The ticket price for the National Civil Rights Museum is $17 for adults, $15 for seniors and students, $14 for kids between the ages of 5 and 17, and free for children four and younger.